etaque/elm-route-parser/README.md

 ### Reverse routing

-The reverse routeur has yet to be written manually:
+The reverse router has yet to be written manually:

 ```elm